 SEND colleagues provide additional guidance to Y11 and Y13 pupils with SEND to ensure they and their families are aware of the range of post-16 options available and are supported with application and interview processes.
-SEND colleagues organise individual and group visits to local sixth form schools and colleges where necessary.
+SEND colleagues organise individual and group visits to local sixth form schools and colleges where necessary whether these be remotely or in person.